Buenos Aires and Rosario Railway: Construction

 At the end of 1873, "the Buenos Aires and Campana Railway Company Limited" was established in London.
 On January 19, 1874, the recently formed company signed a contract stating that BA&R perceive a 7% of interest for 20 years.

 Works began on October 11, 1872, beginning in the same terminus (Buenos Aires and Campana) simultaneously.
-Trains departed from Central Station running to Recoleta on other companies' track.
+Trains departed from Central Station running to Recoleta station on Buenos Aires Northern Railway's track.
 From Recoleta the train ran passing the stations of Belgrano, San Martín (where the company had built its workshops and depots), Villa Ballester.
 From then on, trains ran on about 40 km of wetlands, also crossed by several rivers, Las Conchas River among them.
 Those obstacles required to build many bridges and two viaducts, one over Las Conchas River and another over Luján River.

 In April 1874 Matti formed the "Compañia del Ferrocarril a Campana" (in English: "Buenos Aires and Campana Railway").